How an engine’s cooling system works

 Why you should change your coolant

-Periodically, the cooling system should be drained, flushed and refilled to replenish the antifreeze mixture and prevent formation of rust and corrosion, which can impair the performance of the cooling system and cause engine damage.
+Draining, flushing and refilling the coolant will help prevent formation of rust and corrosion, which can impair the performance of the cooling system and cause engine damage.

 Over time the antifreeze chemicals in the coolant lose their effectiveness, especially if you top up the coolant with water regularly.
 In harsh winter weather this can lead to the coolant freezing and expanding, which can damage components.